Skip to main content

 With online payroll software, you get a hands-on solution that enables you to manage your payroll in-house with the help of automated tools.

 On the other hand, full-service payroll is typically a hands-off approach where you outsource your payroll management tasks to a third-party company.
+There are pros and cons of payroll outsourcing, though.
 This approach involves a higher level of customer support that often includes dedicated account managers or payroll specialists.

 What's the difference between online payroll software and on-premise payroll software?